Thank you for your interest.

 Selected Media and Writing:

-Julie Anderson is the Outreach Coordinator for Restore Justice and the mother of Eric, who was sentenced to life without the possibility of Parole (LWOP) in 1995 when he was 15 years old.
+Julie Anderson is the Outreach Director for Restore Justice and the mother of Eric, who was sentenced to life without the possibility of Parole (LWOP) in 1995 when he was 15 years old.
 Eric is now 39.
 Due to the 2012 United States Supreme Court ruling in Miller v.
 Alabama, in 2017 Eric was resentenced to 30 years, his release date is 2025.
 Julie is the founder and coordinator of Communities & Relatives of Illinois Incarcerated Children (CRIIC).
 CRIIC members are family and friends of those who are serving extreme sentences.
 They offer each other support and encouragement while working to bring back second chances for young people.
 Julie is a part-time staff member at both Restore Justice and Precious Blood Ministry of Reconciliation (PBMR).
 PBMR is located in the Englewood neighborhood of Chicago and is a Restorative Justice Hub.
 Restore Justice educates and works with legislators to adopt policies that recognize the difference between adults and young people, create pathways out of prison, while also addressing current prison conditions.
 Julie also serves on the board of the Juvenile Justice Initiative (JJI) and is on the Steering Committee for the National Family Network for the Campaign for the Fair Sentencing of Youth (CFSY).

 Selected Media and Writing: